-6. TERMINATION FOR CAUSE.
-The Company, after consultation with the Board of Directors of the Company, may terminate the employment of Executive hereunder at any time for "cause" (such termination being hereinafter referred to as a "Termination for Cause") by giving Executive notice of such termination as described in Section 9.5, and upon the giving of such notice termination shall take effect immediately.
-For the purpose of this Section 6, "cause" will mean that the Company has determined in its sole discretion that any of the following occurred: (a) Executive's breach of fiduciary duty or substantial misconduct with respect to the business and affairs of the Company or any subsidiary or affiliate thereof, (b) Executive's neglect of duties or failure to act which can reasonably be expected to materially adversely affect the business or affairs of the Company, the Company or any subsidiary or affiliate thereof, (c) Executive's material breach of this Agreement, or of any provision of the Employee Proprietary Information Agreement which, to the extent curable, is not cured within 15 days after written notice thereof is given to Executive, (d) the commission by Executive of an act involving moral turpitude or fraud, (e) Executive's conviction of any felony, or of any misdemeanor involving fraud, theft, embezzlement, forgery or moral turpitude, (f) other conduct by Executive that is materially harmful to the business or reputation of the Company, including but not limited to conduct found to be in violation of the Company's policies prohibiting harassment or discrimination, or (g) the expiration of this Agreement.
+"Termination for Cause") by giving Executive notice of such termination as described in Section 9.5, and upon the giving of such notice termination shall take effect immediately.
+For the purpose of this Section 6, "Cause" will mean that the Board has determined in its reasonable discretion that any of the following occurred: (a) Executive's breach of fiduciary duty or substantial misconduct with respect to the business and affairs of the Company or any subsidiary or affiliate thereof, (b) Executive's gross negligence or failure to substantially perform Executive's duties which can reasonably be expected to materially adversely affect the business or affairs of the Company, the Company or any subsidiary or affiliate thereof, (c) Executive's material breach of this Agreement or of any provision of the Employee Proprietary Information Agreement which, to the extent curable, is not cured within 15 days after written notice thereof is given to Executive, (d) the commission by Executive of an act involving moral turpitude or fraud, (e) Executive's conviction of any felony, or of any misdemeanor involving fraud, theft, embezzlement, forgery or moral turpitude, (f) other misconduct by Executive that is materially harmful to the business or reputation of the Company, including but not limited to conduct found to be in violation of the Company's policies prohibiting harassment or discrimination, or (g) the expiration of this Agreement.

 7. TERMINATION WITHOUT CAUSE.
-The Company, after consultation with the Board of Directors of the Company, may terminate the employment of Executive hereunder at any time without "cause" (such termination being hereinafter called a "Termination Without Cause") by giving Executive notice of such termination as described in Section 9.5.
+The Board may terminate the employment of Executive hereunder at any time without "Cause" (such termination being hereinafter called a "Termination Without Cause") by giving Executive notice of such termination as described in Section 9.5.
 Executive's termination of employment under this Section 7 will take effect immediately upon the giving of such notice.